-In 2014, twenty years after the inauguration of a democratic political system, three young South African photographers traveled throughout their homeland to explore how much of the then-leader of the new ruling party and champion of compassion and positive change, Nelson Mandela’s vision had been achieved.
+In 2014, twenty years after the inauguration of a democratic political system, three young South African photographers traveled throughout their homeland to explore how much of Nelson Mandela’s vision had been achieved.

 It was a significant year to make a journey of personal and societal inquiry into what it means to be a South African: Mandela had recently passed away, a young, new and energetic political party called the EFF had recently emerged and the 2014 National Elections were imminent.